Compliance

 Nature of telehealth

-ZYNDIO provides access to telehealth services, in which licensed clinicians evaluate, diagnose, and (where appropriate) prescribe medications using secure electronic communication tools instead of an in-person visit.
+ZYNDIO provides access to telehealth services, in which board certified licensed medical doctors evaluate, diagnose, and (where appropriate) prescribe medications using secure electronic communication tools instead of an in-person visit.
 Telehealth may include the review of intake questionnaires, medical history, photographs, lab results, and other records, as well as live audio or audio-and-video visits.

 Telehealth is not a replacement for an in-person physical examination.
-The clinician will rely on the information you provide and the records you share.
-If a clinician believes that an in-person evaluation is necessary or that telehealth is not appropriate for your situation, you will be informed and referred for in-person care.
+The physician will rely on the information you provide and the records you share.
+If a physician believes that an in-person evaluation is necessary or that telehealth is not appropriate for your situation, you will be informed and referred for in-person care.

-Depending on your state, the program you select, and the clinician's judgment, your visit may be conducted as an asynchronous (store-and-forward) review or as a synchronous (real-time audio + video) visit.
+Depending on your state, the program you choose, and the doctor's judgment, your visit will happen in one of two ways: an online review or a live video visit with a doctor.

-Asynchronous review means the clinician reviews your intake, history, and any uploaded photos or records on their own schedule and responds to you electronically.
+Online review means you fill out a short health questionnaire (and upload any photos or records the doctor needs).
+The doctor reviews everything on their own schedule and replies to you through your secure account.
 There is no live call.
-Synchronous review means you and the clinician meet at the same time over a real-time audio or video connection.
+Live video visit means you and the doctor meet at a scheduled time over a video call.

-Some jurisdictions require a live audio + video visit for the initial encounter.
-The current list is published at /state-legality and is the source of truth used by our intake quiz, pricing engine, and checkout.
-Where a synchronous visit is required by law for your state, an asynchronous review will not satisfy the legal standard for the initial visit.
+Some states require a live video visit for your first visit.
+The current list is published at /state-legality and is the source of truth used by our intake questionnaire, pricing, and checkout.
+If your state requires a live video visit by law, an online review will not satisfy that requirement for the first visit.

 No in-person physical examination

 A telehealth visit does not include an in-person physical examination.
-The clinician cannot listen to your heart and lungs, palpate your abdomen, or perform other physical exam maneuvers.
+The physician cannot listen to your heart and lungs, palpate your abdomen, or perform other physical exam maneuvers.
 There may be conditions for which a remote evaluation is not adequate.
-By accepting this consent you acknowledge that limitation and accept the inherent reduction in clinical information available to the clinician compared with an in-person visit.
+By accepting this consent you acknowledge that limitation and accept the inherent reduction in clinical information available to the physician compared with an in-person visit.

 Technology, security, and limitations